FbrVELLONE/NextLevelWeek4/README.md

 hooks: triggered when called, to do something in this function

-Note: When useEffect has second parameter as void ([]), he's going to be executed just one time, in the first page reload time
+Note: When useEffect has second parameter as void ([]), he's going to be executed just one time, in the first page reload execution

+##### Deploying:
+Host services: Netify (free), vercel(free) frontend only (execute versal --prod after doing a deploy),